20 Euro new Europa series banknote

 On 24 February 2015, the President of the European Central Bank (ECB) Mario Draghi, unveiled the new 20 Euro banknote at a press conference at the ECB's new headquarters in Frankfurt am Main, Germany.
 The new banknote is part of the new Europa series, named after a figure from Greek mythology.
 The design of the new €20 note has had a radical overhaul and should prove much more difficult to forge.
 The Eurosystem started issuing the new 20 Euro banknote on 25 November 2015.

-1.The banknote paper consists of pure cotton fibre, which feels crisp and firm (not limp or waxy).
+1.The banknote paper consists of pure cotton fiber, which feels crisp and firm (not limp or waxy).

 Feel the banknote.
 On the obverse of the note, there is a series of short raised lines on the left and right edges.
 To feel the raised print, run your finger over it or scratch it gently with your fingernail.
 The lines make it easy to identify the banknote, for visually handicapped people.
 The main image, the lettering and the large value numeral on the front of the banknote also feel thicker.

 Look at the banknote against the light – the window near the top of the hologram becomes transparent and reveals a portrait of Europa on both sides of the note.
-When the banknote is tilted, the window also shows rainbow-coloured lines around the value numeral.
-On the back of the banknote, rainbow-coloured value numerals appear in the window.
+When the banknote is tilted, the window also shows rainbow-colored lines around the value numeral.
+On the back of the banknote, rainbow-colored value numerals appear in the window.

 2.Portrait watermark